Orange Line (San Diego Trolley)

-It is one of four lines in the Trolley system, the others include the Blue, Green and Silver lines.
+It is one of five lines in the trolley system, along with the Blue, Green, Copper and Silver ("heritage weekend" service only) lines.

-At night, the San Diego and Imperial Valley Railroad uses the Orange Line right of way east of the rail yard near the 12th & Imperial Transit Center for its freight service to El Cajon and Santee.
+At night, the San Diego and Imperial Valley Railroad uses the Orange Line right of way east of the rail yard near 12th & Imperial Transit Center for its freight service to El Cajon and Santee.

 History

 The Orange Line is the second line in the San Diego Trolley system.
 Service began on March 23, 1986, originally as the East Line and initially operated between downtown San Diego and Euclid Avenue.
-The East Line, as it was then called, kept this name after successive extensions to Spring Street on May 12, 1989, to the El Cajon Transit Center on June 23, 1989, along the Bayside in downtown San Diego on June 30, 1990, and finally to Santee Town Center on August 26, 1995.
+The East Line, as it was then called, kept this name after successive extensions to Spring Street on May 12, 1989, to El Cajon Transit Center on June 23, 1989, along the Bayside in downtown San Diego on June 30, 1990, and finally to Santee Town Center on August 26, 1995.

 The line was renamed the Orange Line in 1997.
 Service between Gillespie Field and Santee Town Center was replaced by the Green Line in July 2005 upon that line's introduction.

 2012 realignment

-During a system redesign on September 2, 2012, the Orange Line's eastern terminus was further shortened to the El Cajon Transit Center, while Orange Line service along the Bayside was eliminated and its western terminus was rerouted to the Santa Fe Depot in downtown San Diego.
+During a system redesign on September 2, 2012, the Orange Line's eastern terminus was further shortened to El Cajon Transit Center, while Orange Line service along the Bayside was eliminated and its western terminus was rerouted to Santa Fe Depot in downtown San Diego.